 This Court ordered that the 2009, 2013 and 2015 notices be published to provide notice by publication to all class members.
 (Ex.
 3, 5, 8, 13.)
-The Court required that notice "be published on following newspapers: The Antelope Valley Press, The Los Angeles Times, and The Bakersfield Californian."
+The Court required that notice "be published on at least four separate occasions (including at least two Sundays and two weekdays) in each of the following newspapers: The Antelope Valley Press, The Los Angeles Times, and The Bakersfield Californian."
 (Ex.
 3, 5.)
 Each class notice was published as ordered by the Court.
 (Ex.
 6, 10.)
 The Court determined in each instance that "[t]he dissemination of the Class Notice, as directed by this Order, constitutes the best notice practicable under the circumstances and sufficient notice to all Class Members."
 (Ex.
 8, 15.)
 The Court further determined that "[t]he contents of the Class Notice and the manner of its dissemination satisfy the requirements of Rule 3.769 of the California Rules of Court, other applicable California laws, and state and federal due process."
 (Id.)